-Eighty-five percent of the 2011-12 graduates from Western Michigan University's integrated supply management program reported employment within three months of graduation.
-With 85 to 95 graduates annually, more than half of the students complete at least one internship.
-Upon graduation, ISM students command some of the highest starting salaries in the Haworth College of Business.
-Graduates are well prepared to launch supply chain careers with employers widely recognized for their leadership in supply management.
+In 2019-20, 9 of 10 graduates from Western Michigan University's integrated supply management program were employed or in grad school within three months of graduation.
+With nearly 100 graduates annually, all students are required to complete an internship prior to graduation.
+Upon graduation, integrated supply management students command some of the highest starting salaries in the Haworth College of Business.
+Graduates are well prepared to launch supply chain careers with employers widely recognized for their leadership in the industry.

 The career center assists students and recent alumni through the career development process, including exploration of business majors and careers.
 You can also receive help with the internship or job search process.
 In addition to career development events, online resources and printed materials in the career center, career advisors are available by appointment or during drop-in hours.
-Contact the career center for more information.
+Contact the Zhang Career Center for more information.

-Internships are an important part of the ISM program.
-Internship experience is frequently a key factor in obtaining a full time position after graduation.
-Internships allow students to find out what aspect of supply management (e.g. purchasing, production, logistics, etc.) they are interested in and also the type of company they would like to work for upon graduation.
+Internships are an important part of the supply chain program.
+Internship experience is frequently a key factor in obtaining a full-time position after graduation.
+Internships allow students to find out what aspect of supply management (e.g., purchasing, production, logistics, etc.) they are interested in and also the type of company they would like to work for upon graduation.
 More than 60 percent of employers make full-time job offers to students who successfully completed an internship experience with them.

 Internships provide students with opportunities to apply the knowledge they have gained through their coursework.
-In addition, students with internship experiences usually gain more from their ISM courses because of their real world experience and frequently make valuable contributions to the classroom experience of other ISM students.
+In addition, students with internship experiences usually gain more from their integrated supply management courses because of their real world experience and frequently make valuable contributions to the classroom experience of other supply chain students.

 ISM interviewing workshop

-Held twice each year several weeks before ISM Career Night, students learn about techniques to improve their resume and work with employers such as Kellogg’s, Denso, Whirlpool and Eaton on resume writing and interviewing skills.
-Students registered on BroncoJobs receive an invitation a couple weeks prior and are asked to pre-register to attend.
+Held twice each year several weeks before ISM Career Night, students learn about techniques to improve their resume and work with employers such as Ford Motor Co., Kellogg’s, Denso, Whirlpool and Eaton on resume writing and interviewing skills.
+Students registered on Handshake receive an invitation a couple weeks prior and are asked to pre-register to attend.

 Held twice each year, ISM Career Night offers employer presentations followed by networking.
-This evening assists employers and students in becoming acquainted to discuss internship and full-time employment opportunities.
+This event assists employers and students in becoming acquainted to discuss internship and full-time employment opportunities.
 Many employers conduct on-campus interviews on the two days following ISM Career Night.
-Recruitment for summer internships begins in October.
+Recruitment for summer internships begins in September.

-- Business Career Day (day following ISM Career Night in October)
+- Business Career Day (first week of October)